-When a student's Newberry College cumulative grade point average (GPA) drops below the minimum GPA required for the number of hours attempted, the student will be placed accordingly:
+Students can be placed on academic probation for two reasons.
+Firstly, when a student's Newberry College cumulative grade point average (GPA) drops below the minimum GPA required for the number of hours attempted, the student will be placed accordingly:

-NC Cumulative Semester Hours Attempted Academic Warning Academic Probation
+Cumulative Semester Hours Attempte d Academic Warning Academic Probation

 0-23 Below 2.00 Below 1.50

 24-55 Below 2.00 Below 1.75

-24-55 Below 2.00 Below 2.00
+56 or more Below 2.00

-Students have up to two semesters to increase their cumulative Newberry College GPA above the minimum required to be removed from probationary status.
 There are two stages of Academic Probation: Academic Probation 1 and Academic Probation 2.

-- Academic Probation 1: Students whose cumulative Newberry College GPA falls below the minimum required for the semester hours attempted are automatically placed on Academic Probation 1 for the following semester.
-Students on Academic Probation have one semester to raise their Newberry College GPA to the required minimum GPA for the number of semester hours attempted at Newberry College. - Academic Probation 2: Students unable to improve their cumulative Newberry College GPA in one semester are automatically placed on Academic Probation 2 for the subsequent semester.
+Academic Probation 1: Students whose cumulative Newberry College GPA falls below the minimum required for the semester hours attempted are automatically placed on Academic Probation 1 for the following semester.
+Students on Academic Probation 1 have one semester to raise their Newberry College GPA to the required minimum GPA for the number of semester hours attempted at Newberry College. • Academic Probation 2: Students unable to improve their cumulative Newberry College GPA in one semester are automatically placed on Academic Probation 2 for the subsequent semester.

-Additionally, students who fail to pass nine (9) semester hours or one-half the credits if enrolled for fewer than nine (9) semester hours during the previous semester will automatically be placed on Academic Probation regardless of their GPA.
+Additionally, students who fail to pass nine (9) semester hours or one-half the credits if enrolled for fewer than nine (9) semester hours during the Fall or Spring semester will automatically be placed on Academic Probation the following semester regardless of their GPA.

 Students will not receive transfer credit for college-level study attempted during the period of probation.
-Also, students on probation should refer to Satisfactory Academic Progress (page 32) to learn how Academic Probation might affect Financial Aid.
+Also, students on probation should refer to Satisfactory Academic Progress to learn how Academic Probation might affect Financial Aid.